- Home

 The Amp Head

 Now at this point I have had my dream guitar for awhile but I find I am still lacking on the tone department and even though solid state amps and smaller amps are decent amps and can be especially for beginners.
 I found when trying to cover my favorite band and other great classic rock tunes I was never fully satisfied and after my first time playing my 70 SG through a friends tube Marshall I knew that if I wanted the tone I was searching and to finally have that sustain, feel and growl so many classic albums had.
-I would have to break down and find me a tube amp and with all the great discovery’s on solodallas.net for that elusive AC/DC crunch I thought a JMP model would do just that.
+I would have to break down and find me a tube amp and with all the great discovery’s on solodallas.com for that elusive AC/DC crunch I thought a JMP model would do just that.
 So remembering having noticed one for sale from the times I was searching on this classified ad site for gear and that it had been up for months and with the price I thought something like this would have not last more than a few days or weeks.
 Well now was my chance so I jumped at it and got a really super deal on a 1979 JMP 2203 model which is the 100 watt master volume model.

 Here’s a link that showcases my JMP and the specs of it more.